Dushimepaulette1/sparseMatrix_Assignment/README.md

 ## Output

-The result of the operation will be saved to a file named `results.txt` in the current directory.
+The result of the operation will be displayed on the screen